 Expecting a baby should be one of the most joyous times of your life — and one not filled with worry about protecting your data.
 Pregnancy trackers have become popular with expectant moms seeking answers or information, but they may not know how much info they are revealing.

-Glow Nurture is a popular one, with 23,000 reviews in the app store, but it has 19 data trackers.
+Glow Nurture is a popular one, with over 27,000 reviews in the app store, but it has 19 data trackers.
 By comparison, both Sprout and Baby Bump track two, with Hello Baby registering just one data tracker.

 More From GOBankingRates